We’ve been eyeing Shawn Hanna’s work for a while. His work just keeps getting better.

 Elena Vizerskaya’s surreal nude photography is fantastic photo manipulation art.

 Elena’s work is a little more intense and in-your-face than the subtle nude studies of Amanda Charchian that we’ve featured the other day.
 But not less impressive.

 Elena is known to be a perfectionist who loves to control all the outcome by herself.
 She once told DAILY ART that if one day she was to shoot a movie, she would have to occupy all roles herself – director, producer and actor.
 No wonder that she is seen in a lot of her own works as a model.
-Where can you see her, you ask?
-We decided not to reveal her face here.
+Can you guess which one she is…?
 We like the idea of keeping it mysterious, just as her art is mysterious.

 Elena’s work is often a result of try-and-error.